Back to news

 TL;DR

 TL;DR: Agentic coding changes what engineers do, but does it change who they are?
-We argue that the agentic engineer is a new role with new skills, new metrics, and a fundamentally different relationship with code.
+We argue the agentic engineer is a genuinely new role, with new skills, new metrics, and a different relationship with the code itself.

 Key takeaways

-• Briefing: Walk into almost any software team in 2026 and you'll hear the same argument.
+• Briefing: Briefing Walk into almost any software team in 2026 and you'll hear the same argument.

-• The Old Model: Code-Centric Engineering: Traditional software engineering is code-centric.
+• The Old Model: Code-Centric Engineering: The Old Model: Code-Centric Engineering Traditional software engineering is code-centric.

-• The New Model: Harness-Centric Engineering: Agentic engineering is harness-centric.
+• The New Model: Harness-Centric Engineering: The New Model: Harness-Centric Engineering Agentic engineering is harness-centric.

-• The Transition Path: Nobody becomes an agentic engineer overnight.
+• The Transition Path: The Transition Path Nobody becomes an agentic engineer overnight.

 Briefing